 CONDITIONS PRECEDENT TO EFFECTIVENESS

-This Agreement shall only become effective upon the execution and delivery of the Confirmation by CCSI and ENA, and ENA’s receipt of the first installment of the Premium Payment, and the execution and delivery of the XONON Agreement and the Turbine Contract by GE, ENA, and West LB.
-Without limiting the foregoing, if the first installment of the Premium Payment is not received by ENA on the execution date of the Option, the Option shall be null and void and of no force and effect.
+This Agreement shall only become effective upon the concurrent execution and delivery of the Operative Agreements by the parties thereto, and ENA’s receipt of the first installment of the Premium Payment, and the execution and delivery of the XONON Agreement and the Turbine Contract by GE, ENA, and West LB.
+Without limiting the foregoing or any other provision of this Agreement, if the first installment of the Premium Payment is not received by ENA on the execution date of the Option, the Option shall be null and void and of no force and effect.

 ARTICLE 10